How a Debt Management Plan Calculator Work

 That’s what a Debt Management Plan (DMP) offers – an informal, adaptable strategy designed to handle unsecured debts.

-In this article, we’ll break down the process of setting up a DMP, explain how to distinguish priority from non-priority debts, help you calculate monthly DMP payments, and compare the DMP with other debt solutions.
+In this article, we’ll explain: how to set up a DMP, the difference between priority and non-priority debts, how to calculate your monthly DMP payments, and how a DMP compares to other debt solutions.

 What is a Debt Management Plan (DMP)?